plasticb0x/PowershellStoof/Readme.md

 Tries to recursively pull back all the file paths from a defined starting directory.
 Takes around ~28 seconds to return 360,000+ file paths on test machine.
 Great for feeding into other scripts...
 File Parsing anyone?

-## PS-SSFind v0.0 - In Progress
+## PS-StringThing v0.0 - In Progress

-Parses files from a list of file paths (*cough*FSBang*cough*) to see if it can locate files with SS#'s in it.
-Then you can tell the rest of your security team why they're worrying about dumb things, but with DATA!
+Parses files from a list of file paths (*cough*FSBang*cough*) to see if it can locate files with a particular regex string.
+Originally was just going to be a PII searcher but decided to generlize it more.

 ## Licence
 CC BY 4.0 licence - https://creativecommons.org/licenses/by/4.0/